rticommunity/rticonnextdds-logparser/Messages.md

 ## Warnings

 ### LP-1: Large Sequence Number difference in GAP
 This warning denotes a potential known bug (RTI Issue ID `CORE-7411`).
-It was fixed for RTI Connext versions 5.1.0.53 and 5.2.3.
+It was fixed for RTI Connext DDS 5.2.3.
 The warnings shows when the DataReader receives a GAP messages with a sequence number difference bigger than 2^31.

 *Release's Notes Information:*